 As a business owner, you have probably seen the words ISO/MSP before, but you might not know exactly what they mean.
-Which would make sense considering it is estimated that roughly 80% of merchant accounts are opened by an ISO or MSPs.
+Which would make sense considering roughly 80% of merchant accounts are opened by an ISO or MSPs.
 Let’s cut through this confusing credit card processing jargon and learn in plain English what ISO and MSP mean and how they differ from one another.

 We’ll also cover why these terms are important to be familiar with and whether you should consider working with a registered ISO/MSP or not.
 Let’s dive in!

 Let’s start by breaking down what each acronym stands for.

 An Independent Sales Organization (ISO) is what is known as a third-party company contracted by a credit card member bank to get new merchants (businesses).
 ISOs are also sometimes referred to as Independent Sales Offices since they often take place in–you guessed it–an office.
 On the other hand, an MSP stands for Member Service Provider.
 Don’t worry, we’ll get into how they relate to one another in the next section.